SehuiJang/kotlin_exercise/kotlin-in-action/chapter-02/code-05/README.md

 }
 ```

+If you want to make use of `field` through accessors, the property must be initialized.

 ### Misc.
 On a side note, there are two ways:
   - declaring a function without arguments, which acts like a property getter.